-The Center on Democracy, Development and the Rule of Law (CDDRL) is helping to foster democracy, economic growth, and the rule of law in transitioning countries, such as Iraq, Iran, Afghanistan, Pakistan, Russia, the Ukraine, Georgia, Kenya, and Nigeria, whose stability is so vital to the global community.
+The Center on Democracy, Development, and the Rule of Law (CDDRL) is helping to foster democracy, economic growth, and the rule of law in transitioning countries, such as Iraq, Iran, Afghanistan, Pakistan, Russia, Ukraine, Georgia, Kenya, and Nigeria, whose stability is so vital to the global community.
 CDDRL's innovative Draper Hills Summer Fellows on Democracy and Development Program brings emerging leaders from transitioning countries to Stanford for specialized teaching, training, and outreach to assist with needed political, economic, and judicial reform, the building of sound institutions, and the fight against corruption.

 The Europe Center has created a program for new thinking about Europe in the new millennium.
 The increasingly complex challenges facing Europe and its global relations—including labor migrations, strains on welfare economies, local identities, globalized cultures, expansion and integration, and threats of terrorism—coupled with Europe’s recent struggle to ratify a single constitution, underline the challenges that Europe and the United States share, and the need to bring Stanford’s finest multidisciplinary research into practical policy dialogue with an engaged public.

 FSI's newest center, the Center on Food Security and the Environment (FSE), aims to generate innovative and policy-relevant solutions to the persistent problems of global hunger and environmental damage from agricultural practices worldwide.
 FSE is currently engaged in 17 different research projects, and offer courses for graduate and undergraduate students at Stanford interested in issues of hunger, rural development, global resource and environmental degradation, agricultural technology, climate impacts on food security, and agricultural trade and policy.
 FSE is a joint center between the Freeman Spogli Institute for International Studies (FSI) and the Stanford Woods Institute for the Environment (Woods).
 Scholars centrally involved with the center have senior fellow appointments within FSI, Woods, and/or professorial positions within university departments.